 What's on offer

-Berlin, Munich and Frankfurt have long been cultural big-hitters.
+Berlin, Munich and Frankfurt have long been cultural big hitters.
 But there's more to Germany than its superb cities -- from hiking in Bavaria to wild forests on the French border and a hugely underrated coastline in the north.
 Throw in excellent public transport and road links and this is a country ripe for those keen on a long, free-form vacation.

 Who can go

 In principle, residents of EU member states and the Schengen-associated states of Iceland, Liechtenstein, Norway and Switzerland may enter Germany without restrictions -- although if they become classed as high risk, or having a variant of concern, restrictions apply.
+They must also present either evidence of vaccination or a negative test.

 What are the restrictions?

 All arrivals must complete a digital registration form before travel.
 Those entering by plane must provide either a negative PCR test taken within 48 hours of travel, or proof of completed vaccination.
+A list of approved vaccinations is here.
+Note that those coming from non-EU destinations must be vaccinated if arriving for leisure travel.
+Only essential travel is permitted for non-vaccinated non-EU arrivals.

 Travel for EU and Schengen-related residents is unrestricted -- though you must use your EU Digital Certificate to show proof of vaccination, recovery or a negative test.

 If you have been in an "area of variant of concern," there is a ban on entering via rail, ship, plane or bus.
 Essentially, you must drive, and then quarantine for 14 days.
+This is the only restriction that will remain in place between June and September 2022.

+The full list, updated March 3, is here.
 Anyone entering from countries not on the "safe list" must be fully vaccinated with either Pfizer, Moderna, AstraZeneca or Johnson & Johnson, with the last dose having been administered at least 14 days before travel -- see here for requirements.

 What's the Covid situation?